Apply for protection against infringements of intellectual property rights on imports into and exports out of the UK.

 If you have more than 5 rights to protect (for example, 3 trade marks and 3 design rights) you’ll need to upload a spreadsheet with your details.
 Otherwise you can add the details to the online form.

 You’ll need to tell us on the form what you want to protect such as the:

 - type of right

-- specific or technical data, for example registration number, patent number or Nice class
+- technical data like registration number, patent number or Nice class

 When to apply